quiltdata/quilt/README.md

 ## Key concepts
 ### Data package
-A Quilt data package is a tree of serialized data wrapped in a Python module.
+A Quilt data package is a tree of data wrapped in a Python module.
 You can think of a package as a miniature, virtualized filesystem accessible to a variety of languages and platforms.

 Each Quilt package has a unique _handle_ of the form `USER_NAME/PACKAGE_NAME`.